ccwang002/ccwang002.github.io/content/blogs/2015-09/0927_seqtk.md

 ### Summary

 [Seqtk] is fast to use for daily routines of FASTA/Q conversion.
-On top of that it provides many functionality such as read random sampling, quality check, and many I haven't tried or mentioned.
+On top of that it provide various functionalities such as read random sampling, quality check, and many I haven't tried or mentioned.

 [^sanger-qual-score]: See multiple specifications of quality score at [sckit-bio doc][sckit-bio quality score].
 The score is [Phred quality score][Phred score wiki].
 More other score representations can be found at [FASTQ wiki].